 It seems at several stages from pen to video store there was a real lack of finesse on the project, or perhaps just a lack of understanding.
-It’s unfortunate, though despite my complaints, The Allnighter occasionally offers something a tad clever and humourous, including a hilarious valet bit part.
+It’s unfortunate, yet despite my complaints, The Allnighter occasionally offers something a tad clever and humourous, including a hilarious valet bit part.
 Oh, and a totally missed opportunity for a bunch of characters teased in the intro to be introduced.
 What it really needs is some depth to the drama.
 Maybe Tamar should have brought on a more experienced co-writer than first-timer M.L.
 Kessler, who’s next credit was Power Rangers Ninja Storm 16 years later.
-I mean getting outside writing talent worked for The Bangles.
+I mean, getting outside writing talent worked for The Bangles.
 The idea is good, taking what was touched on so expertly in Fast Times at Ridgemont High – the female point of view on struggles with sex, romance, and the path to adulthood.
 The problem is they’ve dropped the ball, watering it down to cover a feature run time, rather than adding to it.

 With this big party going on, involving a rather impressive beach bar manned by a crazy guy simultaneously running 4 blenders of alcoholic goodness, there’s a fair bit of drinking and a bit of loose behaviour.
 Don’t worry though, it stays very PG, it just means the characters have a reason to find themselves in some whacky situations, and that’s where the writing actually gets a little interesting.
 This includes Molly being trapped on a hotel balcony, CJ nearly dying in the surf despite being a very accomplished surfer, and Val and Gina being mistaken for prostitutes and jailed.
 For a movie 108 minutes long it really doesn’t go anywhere at any point.
-The only reason it’s not a total loss is the sweet, 80s, Californian beach graduation party.
+The only reason it’s not a total loss is the sweet, 80s, Californian beach party setting.

 Despite being a star vehicle, Hoffs’ character has nothing in the way of any clear development, and the poor thing really doesn’t come out of it looking very accomplished.
 Almost all the characters in this party flick, so sadly light on actual partying, suffer the same affliction.
-Cusack is probably the most interesting, but her character is really just there as a quirky relief, and Pfieffer seems fun, one-dimensional but at least quite believabel.
+Cusack is probably the most interesting, but her character is really just there as a quirky relief, and Pfieffer seems fun – one-dimensional, but at least quite believable.
 The best written character is Brock’s yuppie, who is a silly highlight.
 Terlesky is definitely dreamy, and his character at least has a bit of emotional conflict to play with, but for the most part he and his bleached-haired buddy, Killer – first timer James Shanta – are just caricature surfer dudes.
 One thing mother Hoffs does show is an understanding of teen movie stereotypes, and 80s SoCal culture, so be prepared for plenty of that.
-That’s not a complaint either – good, old fashioned, basic character types are about the one thing giving the narrative any drive, and where the movie gains some of its pure 80s flavour.
+That’s not a complaint either – good, old fashioned, basic character types are about the only thing giving the narrative any drive, and where the movie gains some of its pure, 80s flavour.